Our

 Kunst des Fechtens, 1570

-ARMA Membership Agreement
+The ARMA Membership

 The ARMA is a private

-Acceptance of ARMA
+Acceptance of ARMA Membership

-sole authority on all administrative matters and policies concerning
+authority on all administrative matters and policies concerning

 membership, and further understand that violation of the membership

 agreement or code of conduct is grounds for immediate dismissal.
-Members

-the above Membership Agreement is a condition of membership.
+and Terms of Service is a condition of membership.

 |